Thinking of traveling to Nova Scotia on Canada's East Coast? Good decision! You're in for a treat!

-Lunenburg is the most colourful village I’ve ever seen!
-We toured the Fisheries Museum of the Atlantic, watched dory races in the harbour, took part in the Tall Ships festival and gorged ourselves on Atlantic seafood in the Rum Runner, the Fish Shack, and on the street.
+Lunenburg is the most colourful village I've ever seen!
+We toured the Fisheries Museum of the Atlantic, watched dory races in the harbour, and took part in the Tall Ships festival.
+Throughout our time there, we gorged ourselves on Atlantic seafood in the Rum Runner, the Fish Shack, and on the street.

 This picture-perfect town is the home of the Bluenose and it's crammed full of interesting shops and galleries.